Muhammad Zafarullah Khan: Religion

 As an Ahmadi, Zafarullah Khan held the office of Ameer (president) of the Lahore, Pakistan chapter of the Community from 1919 to 1935.
+He was a proud Ahmadi, and faced much criticism due to this, with riots in Lahore under the Khatme Nabuwat Party in 1953, demanded for him to be removed from his position.
 He served as Secretary to Khalifatul Masih II, the second successor of Mirza Ghulam Ahmad, at the Majlis-e-Shura (Consultative Council) for the first time in 1924, and continued to do so for 17 more sessions.
 In addition, he was a member of the delegation which represented the Ahmadiyya Community at the All Parties Conference held in 1924.
 In 1927, he acted successfully as representative counsel for the Muslims of the Punjab in the contempt of court case against the Muslim Outlook.

 As Pakistan's first Foreign Minister, Zafarullah Khan addressed the Constituent Assembly of Pakistan in the days leading up to the passing of the Objectives Resolution.
 The Objectives Resolution, which combined features of both Western and Islamic democracy, is one of the most important documents in the constitutional history of Pakistan.
 It was designed to provide equal rights for all citizens of Pakistan, regardless of their race, religion or background.
 Zafarullah Khan was quoted as saying:

-In March 1958, Zafarullah Khan performed Umrah and, at the same time, visited the shrine of Prophet Muhammad in Medina, Saudi Arabia.
-During his visit, he met with the King of Saudi Arabia Saud of Saudi Arabia, and stayed at the Royal Palace as a personal guest of the king.
+In March 1958, Zafarullah Khan performed Umrah and, at the same time, visited the shrine of Muhammad in Medina, Saudi Arabia.
+During his visit, he met with the King of Saudi Arabia Saud of Saudi Arabia, and stayed at the Royal Palace as a personal guest of the King.
 In 1967, he returned to Saudi Arabia to perform Hajj, a religious duty that must be carried out at least once in a lifetime by every able-bodied Muslim who can afford to do so.

 Legacy

 Khan's legacy has been hailed and his paramount role in the creation of Pakistan has been celebrated in the history of Pakistan.
-He is popularly known by his title Sir.
-Zafarullah Khan openly acknowledged that he belonged to the Ahmadiyya Muslim Community (Not Muslim Community as per Sharia and Pakistan Law).
+He is popularly known by his title Sir Zafarullah Khan, and openly acknowledged that he belonged to the Ahmadiyya Community.
 He was selected by Muhammad Ali Jinnah as the first Foreign Minister of Pakistan.
 He was one of the most influential, skilled, and passionate diplomats of his time.

 In a personal tribute, King Hussein bin Tallal of Jordan said:

 Muhammad Fadhel al-Jamali, a former Prime Minister of Iraq, in a tribute on his death, wrote:

 An editorial in Dawn of Karachi stated that: